Updated October 2020, formatting & added detailed information to the reader.

-When you visit a program you may be meeting with just one person who will answer all of these questions (usually the admissions person), or you may meet with several people from the program’s different departments (clinical director, academic director, an owner or program director).
+When you visit a teen treatment program you may be meeting with just one person who will answer all of these questions (usually the admissions person), or you may meet with several people from the program’s different departments (clinical director, academic director, an owner or the program director).
 You may also find that many of your questions will be answered before you arrive to tour through your phone calls with admissions contacts or owners or even speaking to the program’s referral sources.
-If you only have a few remaining questions, one of your goals with the visit should be to absorb the atmosphere of the community and connect with the staff & administration (or not), because these people are going to be your connection to your teen, when or if your teen is enrolled in the residential program.
+If you only have a few remaining questions, one of your goals with the visit should be to absorb the atmosphere of the community and connect with the staff & administration (or not) because these people are going to be your connection to your teen, when or if your teen is enrolled in the residential program.

 - What is the average length of stay?
-What determines success and readiness to graduate / transition?
+What determines success and readiness to graduate/transition?

 - What is the program’s philosophy on change?
 How do you invite a student to change and encourage change?